The Extreme Adventures of Super Dave

 The Extreme Adventures of Super Dave is a 2000 American comedy film directed by Peter MacDonald and starring the comedian Bob Einstein as Super Dave Osborne.
-The film was released directly to video and was awarded at the 2000 Stinkers Bad Movie Awards for "Most Unwelcome Direct-to-Video Release".
+The film was released directly to video by MGM Home Entertainment on January 11, 2000 and was awarded at the 2000 Stinkers Bad Movie Awards for Most Unwelcome Direct-to-Video Release.

 Plot

-After the kind-hearted but clumsy Super Dave Osborne (Bob Einstein) survives a near-fatal accident, he discovers his manager has embezzled from him.
+After the kind-hearted but clumsy Super Dave Osborne survives a near-fatal accident, he discovers his manager Murray Schneiderman has embezzled from him.
 This forces him into bankruptcy and causes him to lose his house.
-Super Dave decides to retire from stunt work, but ends up meeting a single mother named Sandy (Gia Carides).
-When Super Dave learns that Sandy's son, Timmy (Carl Michael Lindner) needs an expensive heart surgery, Super Dave comes out of retirement to raise the money.
-In the process, he must face off against his arch-enemy, Gil Ruston (Dan Hedaya).
+Super Dave decides to retire from stunt work, but ends up meeting a single mother named Sandy.
+When Super Dave learns that Sandy's son, Timmy needs an expensive heart surgery, Super Dave comes out of retirement to raise the money.
+In the process, he must face off against his arch-enemy, Gil Ruston.